marp-dev/marp-dev/README.md

-### Drupal
+## Drupal Era

-The first years as a freelancer for me were mostly Drupal development.
+The initial years as a freelancer for me were mostly Drupal development.
 I used to make themes, manage panels, views and blocks, managed modules and creating some of my own.